 An electroencephalograph, or EEG monitors the activity of brain waves.
 These brain waves correspond to different mental states, such as wakefulness (Beta waves), relaxation (Alpha waves), calmness (Theta waves), and light sleep and deep sleep (Delta waves).

-- Can detect if the player is focusing - There are a lot of research and device
+- Can detect player's brain activity such as focusing and meditation - There are a lot of research and device

 Cons